xeptagondev/xep-whois/README.md

 # Xep-Whois
 xep-whois is a highly customizable whois library which collects/parses given whois queries from text-based whois servers.
+Supports almost all the text-based WHOIS servers for any TLD

 # Installation